 The LRV and THM are used as temporary utility files and contain no useful information beyond the original MP4.
 So if you have the MP4 files, you’re all set.
 The others are only used by the GoPro mobile app.

 What Happens if I Delete the LRV and THM Files?

-If you’re not using the Capture app, nothing.
+If you’re not using the GoPro app, nothing.
 Just use the MP4 files for playback or editing in your video editing software.

-If you are using the Capture App, you can try playing back one of the MP4 videos directly.
+If you are using the GoPro mobile app, you can try playing back one of the MP4 videos directly.
 You’ll get a warning that playing back video of that resolution isn’t supported and an offered the option of generating a new proxy version.